-To begin with you will first need to open the console.
-There are instructions below on how to do this in some common browsers.
+Here are some instructions on how to do this in some common browsers.

-To open the developer console in Google Chrome, select the kebab menu (the 3 dots) in the upper right-hand corner of the browser window and select More Tools > Developer Tools.
+To open the Developer Console in Google Chrome, select the menu (the 3 vertical dots) in the upper right-hand corner of the browser window and select More Tools > Developer Tools.

 The console will either open up within your existing Chrome window, or in a new window.
 You may have to select the Console tab.

 - CTRL + Shift + J in Windows

 - or CMD + Shift + J on Mac